yexiaoqingruc/yxqhomework/README.md

 ## Instructions for Use
 ### Reproducible
-All data accessing, preprocessing and analysing are reproduced.
+All data accessing, preprocessing and analyzing are reproduced.
 But the data the figures displayed in the report should be found in the final report and proposal.

 The workflow information is contained in the **Reproducible_SA.R** script.
 The main general steps are:

 1. Conducting tuning parameters selection;
-2. Estimating the main parameters(subject-specified intercepts and cofficients) and dividing subgroups including obtaining the numbers of subgroup;
+2. Estimating the main parameters(subject-specified intercepts and coefficients) and dividing subgroups including obtaining the numbers of subgroup;
-3. Identifying the members of all subgroups and analysing the homogeneity in each subgroup and heterogeneity among subgroups.
+3. Identifying the members of all subgroups and analyzing the homogeneity in each subgroup and heterogeneity among subgroups.